Unstructured-IO/unstructured/docs/source/ingest/destination_connectors/mongodb.rst

 Batch process all your records using ``unstructured-ingest`` to store structured outputs locally on your filesystem and upload those local files to an MongoDB collection.

-First you'll need to install the azure cognitive search dependencies as shown here.
+First you'll need to install the MongoDB dependencies as shown here.

 .. code:: shell